Elvisthegreat/Guess-The-Number/README.md

 ## Language Used For This Project
 * Python

-### Python Libraries Used
-* random - was used to generate random numbers for the game
-* pickle - this was used to save the users data structure into the dictionary
-* time - this was used to for the time.sleep, to slow down so part of the game

 ### Other Technologies Used For This Project
 ##### Microsoft Bing
    * This was used to know how to arrange some my codes that i couldn't figure out by myself